firstkungz/kubernetes-dev/README.md

     kustomize version
     ```

-## Exercise 1 Basic Kubernetes command line
+## Exercise 1 Playing with Kubernetes config and Command

 ### Connect to Kubernetes on GCP